 The baby will inherit three stats from either parent.
 So if you were breeding a male Infernape and female Ninetales, the resulting Vulpix could inherit the HP and Defense IVs from Infernape and the Speed IV from Ninetails.

 The IVs chosen are random and in the case of the same one being selected twice, the former would be overwritten with the latter.
 For example, if the game chose Ninetails' HP and Attack, then Infernape's Attack, then the baby would only inherit two IVs - the HP from Ninetails and Attack from Infernape.

 In HeartGold/SoulSilver, a new mechanic was added to control this.
 If either parent is holding one of the EV-training 'power' items then the child will inherit the corresponding IV.
 The other two stats are then chosen at random as normal.
 The power items are:

-baby pokemon - although many of them can now be obtained in the wild.
-Several baby pokemon also require an item to be held by the parent.
+baby Pokémon.
+Many baby Pokémon can be obtained in the wild in later games.
+Several baby Pokémon also require an item to be held by the parent.

 Here are some examples to make things clearer!

 If we have a female Raichu and we want to get a new one, we can breed it to get Pichu.
 First we need to find a compatible Pokémon.
 A Pikachu/Raichu of the opposite gender will always work, otherwise we need to look for other Pokémon in the same egg group.

 Charizard, like many other Pokémon, can learn the move Dig via TM28.
 But if you already used the TM then you may be able to breed it onto a Charmander.